ryanmello/lilli/PROJECT_SUMMARY.md

-# 📦 Bloomer Agent - Project Summary
+# 📦 Lilli - Project Summary

 ## What You Have Now